weitsunglin/NetBlazor/README.md

 - ServerManager manages all the servers, and you can add new functions in it, such as watching LOG, network commands and etc.
 - test stores network test commands

-Click quick_push.bat to use it.
+Click start.bat to use it.
 Submit feature fixes with push.bat

 ![demo](https://github.com/taiwan-little-seal/NetBlazor200/blob/main/demo.jpg)